MicrosoftDocs/cpp-docs/docs/standard-library/codecvt-class.md

 - 1: The lifetime of the object must be manually managed.

-- 2: These values are not defined.
+- 2: These values aren't defined.

 The constructor initializes its `locale::facet` base object with [`locale::facet`](../standard-library/locale-class.md#facet_class)`(refs)`.